 Coron Island in the Philippines, part of the Palawan archipelago, is often called one of the most beautiful corners of the world.
-The island with a silhouette of a sleeping giant hides numerous beaches, coral reefs, lagoons, and lakes!
-In other words, Coron is a paradise for those who love swimming, diving and generally exploring natural wonders of the Philippines tropics!
-Let me take you on Coron Island tour!
+The island with a silhouette of a sleeping giant hides numerous beaches, lagoons, lakes, coral reefs, and underwater gardens!
+In other words, Coron is a paradise for those who love swimming, diving, and generally exploring the natural wonders of the Philippines’ tropics!
+Let me take you on the Coron Island hopping tour!

 Where is Coron Island located?